adamharrison/write-xl/README.md

 Or, alternatively, simply copy the plugins in the `plugins` folder, and the colors from the `colors` folder into your local copies of both, and install a few extra plugins from lite-xl-plugins.

+Or, you can simply pull an all-in-one-release from the [releases](https://github.com/adamharrison/write-xl/releases) page.